blob42/hugobot/README.md

 ## Data fetch

-- Use the `feeds` table to  register feeds that will periodically fetched stored and exported into the hugo project.
+- Use the `feeds` table to  register feeds that will periodically get fetched, stored and exported into the hugo project.
 - Currently handles these types of feeds: `RSS`, `Github Releases`, `Newsletters`
 - Define your own feed types by implementing the `JobHandler` interface (see `handlers/handlers.go`).
-- Hugobot automatically fetch new posts from the feeds you defined
+- Hugobot automatically fetches new posts from the registered.
-- It runs periodically to download new posts in the defined feeds.
-- Storage is done with sqlite.
+- Sqlite is used for storage. `feeds` and `posts` tables.
 - The scheduler can handle any number of tasks and uses leveldb for caching/resuming jobs.